isomerpages/nparks-biodiversity/_festival-highlights/Festival Talks and Workshops.md

 to participate.
 Seats are limited and available on a first-come, first-serve basis.</p>
 <hr>
-<p><strong>Living with Nature: Playtime with Timmy and his Wild Neighbours (Storytelling) by NParks Wildlife Management Division (3pm - 5pm at Possibility Room - National Library Building, Level 5)</strong>
+<p><strong>Living with Nature (Storytelling) by NParks Wildlife Management &amp; Outreach (3pm - 5pm at Possibility Room - National Library Building, Level 5)</strong>
 </p>
-<p>Join us for an adventure with Timmy as he discovers the wonderful wild
+<p>Join Timmy and Steffi on an exciting journey around their neighbourhood
-neighbours sharing our city!
-Through this delightful tale, children will follow Timmy's encounters with playful long-tailed macaques, charming smooth-coated otters, and amazing bats.
+as they discover amazing animals that live around them!
+Through this delightful tale, children will follow their encounters with playful long-tailed macaques, curious smooth-coated otters, and helpful bats.
 Learn why these fascinating creatures make their homes in our urban spaces, and discover the right ways to be a good neighbour to our wildlife friends.
 This interactive storytelling session teaches young ones how to appreciate and respect our wild neighbours while keeping both humans and animals safe.</p>
-<p>Register <a href="https://form.gov.sg/680f5bcb5f1bcce94ffe12fb" rel="noopener nofollow" target="_blank">here</a>!</p>
+<p>Register <a href="https://go.gov.sg/fob2025livingwithnature" rel="noopener nofollow" target="_blank">here</a>!</p>
 <hr>
 <p><strong>Make a Wild Friend! by ACRES (4.15pm - 6pm at Workshop Zone - Stage, National Library Plaza)</strong>
 </p>